plischwe/langchain-examples/finetuning-llama/README.md

 # How to finetune an LLM on a personal dataset

-## Below are steps to create a training dataset from a set of Youtube videos.
+Below are steps to create a training dataset from a set of Youtube videos.
 In this example, algebra course videos are used to represent typical math lessons.
 The first set of steps involves finetuning an INT4 Llama3.1-8B model using youtube transcriptions to bootstrap a SFT dataset, and the unsloth jupyter notebook.
 The second set of instructions regards how to inference this finetuned model on Intel Core platform.

-### Part 1: Finetune Model (Done on NVIDIA hardware)
+### Part 1: Finetune Model (NVIDIA hardware)
 Install necessary packages
 ```
 pip install -r ft_requirements.txt